jmmastey/level_up_exercises/find_me_a_sandwich/README.md

 ## The Exercise

 ### Part 0 - Getting Started
 First, you'll need to get everything set up.
-Run the tests with `bundle exec cucumber` and `bundle exec rspec` and make sure everything passes.
-Then stand the app up and make sure you can navigate it in your browser.
+Use RSpec to execute the existing unit tests using the command `bundle exec rspec`.
+You should make sure everything passes, and then stand the app up and make sure you can navigate to it in your browser.

 ### Part 1 - Behavioral Tests
 As with any behavior-driven developed program, you'll be starting with the tests.
-Add a series of Cucumber features for favoriting/unfavoriting meals, and looking up others' favorites.
+Add a series of [Cucumber](https://cucumber.io) features for favoriting/unfavoriting meals, and looking up others' favorites.

 ```
 As a user